Where is Greenwood Trails located?

 Are you accredited?

 Yes.
 Greenwood Trails is accredited by the American Camp Association (ACA), licensed by the State of Connecticut Department of Public Health and a member of the Connecticut Camping Association.
 We voluntarily adhere to over 300 rigorous standards regarding health, safety, staffing and program quality.
-In addition, Owen and Kate both serve as Standards Visitors for the ACA because we strongly believe in the value of camp for every child.
+In addition, Owen serves as a Standards Visitors for the ACA because we strongly believe in the value of camp for every child.

 What are the counselors like?

 The best!
 Our counselors are hand-picked after going through an extensive interview process.
 We make sure that all counselors are warm and friendly with an outgoing personality and a genuine love of working with kids.
 We also make it a point to have a healthy representation of international staff at camp, which enhances the overall camper experience.
 A good staff is key to the success of any summer program.
 The staff at Greenwood Trails is second to none!

 The bunks are assigned by age and gender.